A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Tabular Data Generation with

 \subsection{Architecture}

-\ganname{} adopts a fairly simple architecture where both the Generator and the Discriminator are implemented as Multilayer Perceptrons.
-Table \ref{tab:ops} enlists the operations included in the \ganname{} networks.

-More specifically, the Critic $\critic$ includes a fully-connected network with two hidden layers of size \numneurons{}.
-The output of each layer passes through Leaky ReLU activation and a Dropout layer \cite{jmlr2014}.
-The input samples adopt the form of Eq.~\ref{eq:evcy} and are fed to $\critic$ in packs of $pac=10$ in order to prevent mode collapse (in the spirit of PacGAN \cite{anips2018}).
-The following schema describes the feed-forward process in the Critic:
+\ganname{} adopts a fairly simple architecture where both the Generator $\generator$ and the Critic $\critic$ are implemented as fully-connected feed forward networks.
+More specifically, the Critic $\critic$ includes two hidden layers of size \numneurons{}.
+The output of each layer passes through Leaky ReLU activation and a Dropout layer with probability 0.2 \cite{jmlr2014}.
+The input samples adopt the form of Eq.~\ref{eq:evcy} and are fed to $\critic$ in packs of $pac=10$ in order to prevent mode collapse (according to PacGAN \cite{anips2018}).